 4. Sammy’s Pizza and Italian Restaurant

 On your final day in Green Bay, grab a quick bite to eat at Sammy’s.
-They specialize in handmade pizza and pasta (with the same family recipes since 1958).
+They specialize in handmade pizza and pasta using traditional recipes from 1958.

-It truly is a family place – a member of the Crispigna family who own the place is at the restaurant every day (I even asked who was there the day we ate there).
+It truly is a family place – a member of the Crispigna family is at the restaurant every day.

 There are lots of different hotels to choose from off Lombardi Avenue.
 While you’re in the area, make sure to take the time to check out the houses surrounding the stadium.
 The ones on Lombardi and south of the stadium have been turned into epic party houses leased just for game day.
 Several of the homes were worth 125K and sold for 650K.